-Those requiring more specialised forms of advocacy, such as support from an Independent Mental Health Advocate or Independent Mental Capacity Advocate cannot self refer as these types of advocates are appointed through a formal process and only in specific circumstances.
+Those requiring more specialised forms of advocacy, such as support from an Independent Mental Health Advocate or Independent Mental Capacity Advocate cannot self refer.
+These types of advocates are appointed through a formal process and only in specific circumstances.

 Funding your care

 Long term care services provided by North Lincolnshire Council are not free and most people will have to pay something towards their care costs.